saikat15010/anonymous-kgqa-artifact/README.md

   └────────────────────────────────────────────────┘
 ```

-**Privacy guarantee**: Raw triples and relation embeddings never leave their silo.
-Only entity embeddings are transmitted.
+**Data boundary**: Raw triples and relation embeddings are not shared by the silos in this demo.

 ---